Package 'vectorsurvR'

 Constant to multiply infection rate by

-Trap filter for calculating infection rate.
+An optional vector for filtering trap type by acronym.
 Trap_acronym is the is the accepted notation.
-Run 'unique(pools$trap_acronym)' to see trap types present in your data.
-If trap_list is unspecified, the default 'NULL' will return data for all trap types.
+Run unique(collections$trap_acronym) to see trap types present in your data.
+If trap is unspecified, the default NULL will return data for all trap types.

 Value